swharden/Csharp-Data-Visualization/website/content/system.drawing/animate-wpf/index.md

+---
-# Animating Graphics in WPF
+Title: Animating Graphics in WPF
+Description: Update and render a platform-agnostic graphics model using WPF
+date: 2020-04-20
+---

 This page demonstrates a simple method for animating graphics in WPF.